 Check the oil level at the start of every day.
+See Table 5-1 Preparing the Machine for Start Up Step 4.

-Change the oil every 500 hours of machine operation or 1 year, whichever comes first.
+Change the oil every 500 hours of machine operation or every year, whichever comes first.
 Failure to follow this oil change interval will result in machine damage.